openstack/kolla-ansible/doc/source/reference/logging-and-monitoring/grafana-guide.rst

 Kolla Ansible sets custom dashboards provisioning using `Dashboard provider <https://grafana.com/docs/grafana/latest/administration/provisioning/#dashboards>`_.

-Dashboard's JSON files should be placed into
+Dashboard JSON files should be placed into the
 ``{{ node_custom_config }}/grafana/dashboards/`` folder.
+The use of
-Dashboards will be imported to Grafana dashboards General Folder.
+sub-folders is also supported when using a custom ``provisioning.yaml`` file.
+Dashboards will be imported into the Grafana dashboards 'General' folder by default.

 Grafana provisioner config can be altered by placing ``provisioning.yaml`` to ``{{ node_custom_config }}/grafana/`` folder.